Skip to content

 After all that hard work of previewing a book’s content, you might still come across questionable content.
 Honestly, the only way you can know if what you’re reading is moral and good is to become one with the Holy Spirit—and that happens through God’s word.
 If you’re cruising through a “clean” book and suddenly stumble into a moral situation, knowing what God says about it will tell you if you should keep reading or put the book down.

-While I sometimes do author spotlights and offer reading recommendations on this blog and social media, subscribers to my newsletter get the most updated information.
-Every month, you’ll get recommendations for clean/and or Christian fiction and nonfiction young adult books—right to your inbox.
+Subscribers to my newsletter get the most updated information.
+Every month, you’ll get recommendations for clean and/or Christian fiction and nonfiction young adult books (plus free access to my library of Christian YA fiction short stories!)

 I know how hard it is to find clean YA fiction that’s also appropriate for Christian readers, so when I find a worthy book, I want to share it with you!